natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 -limitations and How-to

 The animation tab includes a multi-parent constraint for moving multiple controls in worldspace.
-One would key the controls after they were moved and delete the locator they were parented to, auto deleting the constraints.
+One would key the controls after they were moved and delete the locator they are parented to, auto deleting the constraints.
 This allows a full character to be rotated in world space.

 In addition there is a function to mirror left control attributes to the right side.